robotenique/snacker/deliverables/doc/recommender.md

 * FOR THE TA to run: Create username.txt, and password.txt!!
 (Will the TA actually run the project??)
 * Change db to remote database
 * DELETE all unnecessary routes

+TODO's:
+--> Maybe change user id in the reviews to be user first_name (or last name)